MII-Cybersec/pythonidae-challenge/algorithm/README.md

 8. given list of dictionary, sort the list by the value of certain key.
 9. given list of dictionary, remove certain key from each dictionary.
 10. create a list of dictionary by two lists as values.

+#### Regular Expression

+Regular Expression, or regex, is a special text string for describing a search pattern.

+0. find and extract IP address (IPv4)
+1. find and extract IP address (IPv6)
+2. find and extract domain name.
+3. find and extract valid email address.
+4. find and extract SSN (Social Security Number).
+5. find and extract 3-digit numbers.
+6. find and extract HTML tag.
+7. find and extract fields from /etc/shadow password.